La Poterie | Who We Are | The Place | Testimonials | FAQ | Apply | Contact

 Hosts Cynthia Cooke & Aimery de Moucheron

 Aimery deMoucheron, the descendant of a prominent French family, met and married Cynthia Cooke, originally from Hawaii, while both were students in Paris.
 Aimery currently heads his own advertising agency, Mister Brown, and Cynthia is a painter whose work is regularly exhibited in Paris and abroad.
-They are the parents of four adult children.
+They are the parents of four adult children, and three (soon to be four) grandchildren.